 Other features of the Gershwin Theater include dark proscenium panels that are used as light towers and are removable if required, a flexible stage floor that can be used as a thrust floor as well and the first water curtain on Broadway, very helpful in case of a fire.
 The Theater Hall of Fame is also situated in the Gershwin Theater.
 Dedicated to honoring and preserving the history of theater, the Theater Hall of Fame offers a unique look into the world of theater and is home to numerous exhibitions from the world of theater.

-The theatre has a seating capacity of 1933 patrons, spread across the orchestra, front mezzanine, and rear mezzanine.
-The sides of the mezzanine section project outwards to replace the usual box designs present in Broadway theaters.
-Popular for not having a bad seat in the house, seating options across the Gershwin offer their own unique viewing advantages.
-Hence, this guide of the Gershwin Theater seating chart will walk you through the theater and help you get the best seats for your Wicked show.
+The theatre has a seating capacity of 1926 patrons, spread across the orchestra, front mezzanine, and rear mezzanine.
+The sides of the mezzanine section project outwards to replace the usual box designs This guide of the Gershwin Theater seating chart will walk you through the theater and help you get the best seats for your Wicked show.

 Gershwin Theater Orchestra